reicalasso/beyond_transformer/docs/archive/experiments_plan.md

 # Experiments Plan

-This document describes the experimental roadmap for exploring **Neural State Machines (NSM)** as a paradigm beyond Transformers.
+This document describes the experimental roadmap for exploring **PULSEs (PULSE)** as a paradigm beyond Transformers.
 The project yapısı ve kodlar için güncel referanslar aşağıdadır:

 ## Project Directory Structure (2025)